HeyPouya/AndroidAppUpdater/README.md

 ## Kotlin DSL

-### Stores
+### Adding Stores in DSL

-you can show users as many stores as you need, to download your application from there. to make a new store :
+you can show users as many stores as you need, to download your application from there. to make a new store:

 ```kotlin
 store {